open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 label.
 Label refers to the pair of label key and value.
 Labels are passed in to the metric event at construction time.

-Metric events always have an associated component name, the name passed when constructing the corresponding `Meter`.
-Metric events are associated with the current (implicit or explicit) OpenTelemetry context, including distributed correlation context and span context.
+Metric events always have an associated reporting library name and optional version, which are passed when constructing the corresponding `Meter`.
+Synchronous metric events are additionally associated with the the OpenTelemetry [Context](../context/api.md), including distributed correlation context and span context.

 ### New constructors

-The `Meter` interface allows creating of a registered metric instrument using methods specific to each kind of metric.
-There are six constructors representing the three kinds of instrument taking either floating point or integer inputs, see the detailed design below.
+The `Meter` interface allows creating registered metric instruments using a specific constructor for each kind of instrument.
+There are at least six constructors representing the six kinds of instrument, and possible more as dictated by the language, for example, if specializations are provided for integer and floating pointer numbers (such languages might support 12 constructors).

 Binding instruments to a single `Meter` instance has two benefits:

 1. Instruments can be exported from the zero state, prior to first use, with no explicit `Register` call
-2. The name provided by the `Meter` satisfies a namespace requirement
+2. The library-name and version are implicitly included in each metric event.

 The recommended practice is to define structures to contain the instruments in use and keep references only to the instruments that